baby636/nito.cash/README.md

 In my early days of crypto, I on-boarded multiple users on a daily basis, most commonly my Uber drivers.
 The process only took an average of 5 minutes.
 However, this time came at the END of the trip, since the driver would obviously be focused on ..
 DRIVING!

-Nito Cash should only take about 30 seconds from the first mention, through receiving their first crypto.
-Nito Cash would then provide ALL the necessary education for the recipient, rather than having to overly burden the sponsor.
+Nito.cash should only take about 30 seconds from the first mention, through receiving their first crypto.
+Nito.cash would then provide ALL the necessary education for the recipient, rather than having to overly burden the sponsor.
 (The sponsor would be free to talk about crypto during the entire ride however).

 This example could be easily repeated in multiple situations (you're about to learn a bit about me here), for example: